kinsta-content/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 brew services start mariadb
 ```

-On mac you'll need to perform a few tasks to gain access to the database.
-Please see addendum section for more details!
+On Mac you'll need to perform a few tasks to gain access to the database.
+Please see Appendix 1 section for more details!
 Link is below the video

 Next, depending on your OS, run the installer and follow the prompts.
 Enter a difficult but memorable password when prompted to enter a new root password.
 If you are using Homebrew, you won't be prompted for anything.